You’re about to do a Mac migration from your old Mac.

 Migration Assistant checks and cleverly migrates your apps.
 Putting them where they should be on your new Mac.

-You have the User Accounts on your Mac.
+Launch Migration Assistant and Use for the User Accounts on your Mac

-You pick this option and everything in the user’s home folder, is moved.
+You pick this option and everything in the user account’s home folder, is moved.
 That includes files, folders, photos, videos, movies.
 Everything on the desktop.
 Everything downloaded.
 All it can find under that user’s home folder.

 Then there’s System and Network.